-Spray foam insulation has become problematic for some homeowners, as per recent reports from the media and the industry, who claim that the installation of spray foam insulation can lead to a raft of issues for property owners up and down the country.
+Recently, spray foam insulation has become highly-problematic for some homeowners.
+Reports from the media and the industry claim that the installation of spray foam insulation can lead to a raft of issues for property owners up and down the country.

 Although spray foam insulation has been used in many homes for years, it has been known to cause issues of late with some insurance companies outright refusing to provide building insurance and mortgage lenders not accepting properties with spray foam insulation.